-For example, beauty companies target their makeup products towards women, with certain ones directed towards young women and others towards older women.
+For example, beauty companies target their makeup products toward women, with certain ones directed toward young women and others towards older women.

 With a positioning approach, marketers break their product down to show how it’s unique and more valuable to a target group in comparison to a competitor’s similar product.

 By dividing the product into its attributes, marketers can better conquer their target group over their rivals.